cooperwalbrun/pychan/README.md

 ### Fetch Archived Threads

 >Note: some boards do not have an archive (e.g. /b/).
 Such boards will either return an empty list
->or raise an exception, depending on how you have configured your `FourChan` instance.
+>or raise an exception depending on how you have configured your `FourChan` instance.

 The threads returned by this function will always have a `title` field containing the text shown in 4chan's interface under the "Excerpt" column header.
 This text can be either the thread's real title